agrosner/KBinding/README.md

     .to { input, view -> viewModel.name = input}

-holder.viewModel = viewModel // set the ViewModel (no restriction and could be a `Presenter`) holder.bindAll() // binds all bindings, also will execute all of them once.
+holder.viewModel = viewModel // set the ViewModel (no restriction and could be a `Presenter`) holder.bindAll() // binds all observableBindings, also will execute all of them once.

 holder.unbindAll() // when done, unbind